weiwang/thesis/p3-npb_meta/thesis.md

 model sensitive and facilitate cheery-picking.
 Non-parametric modeling allows flexible functional form and requires little manual tuning from the researchers.

-# Meta-Analysis using Potential Outcomes #
+# Potential Outcomes for Meta-Analysis#

 [@sobel2015] put meta-anlaysis on a concrete causal foundation by introducing a extended potential outcome framework.
 This section is joint work with Michael